 You can find more detailed maps and regional information about the rivers and canals in France using the lists below.
 When you are planning a barge trip, houseboat cruise or self-drive boating holiday, the maps will help you plan your journey.

 Remember, the French waterways are vast and very different depending on their location.
-The regions vary, the culture and history changes, the construction technics and architectural styles of rivers, canals and locks are all very different and serve diverse purposes.
+The regions vary, the culture and history change, and the construction technics and architectural styles of rivers, canals and locks are all very different and serve diverse purposes.